-2.7 Plan for, finance, and provide an efficient system of public facilities and services town.
+2.7 Plan for, finance, and provide an efficient system of public facilities and services

+Public facilities and services are critical to the well-being of Sandgate, and are necessary to support future growth and development.
+The local road system is of particular importance to the town.
 Emphasis should be placed on the maintenance and improvement of existing roads although certain portions of town roads that are in poor condition and are not maintained in the winter may need to be reclassified (to Class 4) so that the town is not confronted with excessive maintenance costs in the future.